timvieira/blog/content/complex-step-derivative.md

 f'(x) \approx \frac{1}{\varepsilon} \text{Im}\Big[ f(x + i \cdot \varepsilon) \Big]
 $$

-Recall, the centered-difference approximation is a fairly accurate method for approximating derivatives of a univariate function $f$, which only requires two function evaluations.
+<br/>Recall, the centered-difference approximation is a fairly accurate method for
+approximating derivatives of a univariate function $f$, which only requires two function evaluations.
 A similar derivation, based on the Taylor series expansion with a complex perturbation, gives us a similarly-accurate approximation with a